Halloween 10/31 - Early Dismissal Schedule, Daycare until 3pm

 Our Lady of Perpetual Help School school offers the finest quality Catholic education that is accredited from WASC/WCEA and is supported by its families, pastor, and the entire parish.

 We offer a skills-based, comprehensive, rigorous curriculum that is aligned with Diocesan and state standards.
-All classrooms are equipped with interactive whiteboards, TVs/Apple TVs, DVDs, document cameras, iPad Centers, and wireless Internet accessibility.
+All classrooms are equipped with interactive whiteboards, TVs/Apple TVs, document cameras, iPads, Chromebooks, and wireless Internet accessibility.
 Moreover, our Inclusive Education Department provides assistance to ensure that every student has a successful learning experience.

 The goal is to instill responsibility, competency, and a willingness to become lifelong learners in all areas of the curriculum